 You're not imagining it - we do tend to get sick more often during the cooler months.
 With similar symptoms, it can be hard to tell what you're sick with.
 Here's a guide to help tell the difference and what to do if you feel unwell.

-Whatever the reason, when illness hits, figuring out if it's a common cold, flu, COVID-19, or RSV can be tricky.
+Whatever the reason, when illness hits, figuring out if it's a common cold, flu, or Respiratory Syncytial Virus (RSV) can be tricky.
 Here's a quick guide to each illness's symptoms to help you identify the culprit.

 RSV is a highly contagious virus that infects the airways and lungs.
 It spreads through small water droplets that are expelled while talking, coughing or sneezing.